Fill the Stage

 Anne of Avonlea

-Anne of Avonlea is a worthy sequel to Anne of Green Gables.
-Anne, about 17, fills the stage as a teacher, having given up college to help her adopted mother make ends meet and raise two young orphans.
+Anne of Green Gables is about an adopted red-headed girl, about 11 years old, with heroic character traits.
+Her towering imagination, kindness, love of life, and the captivating story world made this book an all-time bestseller.
+The second book in the series, Anne of Avonlea, is a worthy sequel.
+Anne, about 17, fills the stage as a teacher, having given up college to help her adopted mother.
 The reader follows her efforts and sometimes delusional thinking as she inspires her pupils to become all they can be, but challenges await her in and outside the classroom.

-Overall, the author, L. M. Montgomery, brilliantly hints at the effects of true religion, the purpose of education, and the realities and goodness of love.
+The author brilliantly reveals the outworking of true religion, the purpose of education, and the realities and goodness of love and romance.

-Filed Under: Classic Books of the Western Tradition Tagged With: Anne of Avonlea, L. M. Montgomery
+Filed Under: Personal Growth Tagged With: Anne of Avonlea, L. M. Montgomery

 Anne of Green Gables

-Filed Under: Adventures and Quests Tagged With: Anne of Green Gables, L. M. Montgomery
+Filed Under: Personal Growth Tagged With: Anne of Green Gables, L. M. Montgomery